Gamer

-A gamer is a proactive hobbyist who plays interactive games, especially video games, tabletop role-playing games, and skill-based card games, and who plays for usually long periods of time.
-Some gamers are competitive, meaning they routinely compete in some games for money, prizes, awards or the mere pleasure of competition and overcoming obstacles.
-In some countries such as the UK and Australia, the term "gaming" can refer to legalized gambling, which can take both traditional and digital forms, through online gambling.
+A gamer is someone who plays interactive games, either video games, tabletop role-playing games, skill-based card games, or any combination thereof, and who often plays for extended periods of time.
+Originally a hobby, gaming has evolved into a profession for some, with some gamers routinely competing in games for money, prizes, or awards.
+In some countries, such as the US, UK, and Australia, the term "gaming" can refer to legalized gambling, which can take both traditional and digital forms, such as through online gambling.
 There are many different gamer communities around the world.
 Since the advent of the Internet, many communities take the form of Internet forums or YouTube or Twitch virtual communities, as well as in-person social clubs.
-Originally a hobby, it has evolved into a profession for some.
 In 2021, there were an estimated 3.24 billion gamers across the globe.

 Etymology

 The term gamer originally meant gambler, and has been in use since at least 1422, when the town laws of Walsall, England, referred to "any dice-player, carder, tennis player, or other unlawful gamer".
 However, this description has not been adopted in the United States, where it became associated with other pastimes.
 In the US, they made their appearance as wargames.
 Wargames were originally created as a military and strategy tool.
 When Dungeons & Dragons was released, it was originally marketed as a wargame, but later was described by its creators as a role-playing game.
-They too called their players gamers and this is where the word changed definition from someone who gambles to someone who plays board games and/or video games.
+They called their players gamers and this is where the word changed definition from someone who gambles to someone who plays board games and/or video games.